bluescan/tacentview/TestImages/Readme.txt

 -------------------------------------------------------------------------------

-The TacentTestPattern.pkm file was generated from https://sisik.eu/etc The image itself is under ISC and CC0 as stated above.
+The TacentTestPattern image is under ISC and CC0 as stated above and is used in the pkm files.
+All pmk files were generated using ETCPACK.EXE.
+This is the official Ericsson tool for generating pkm files.
+The other pkm files are photos from me and are ISC.

 -------------------------------------------------------------------------------